AdelKS/LinuxGamingGuide/README.md

 **Best DE for gaming:** In terms of input lag LXDE/LXQt (using OpenBox as a WM) has the lowest input lag and the smoothest feel, I heard KDE with its recent `5.22` update should be pretty competitive. `Gnome`, even though I like it for desktop work, sucks with gaming (frame drops, high input lag).

 **Some X11 settings for gaming:**
 - The `TearFree` option,  to enable it on `AMDGPU`, [follow this](https://wiki.archlinux.org/title/AMDGPU#Tear_free_rendering).
-Some may argue that it reduces input lag, I think that it's theoretically right.
+Some may argue that it highers the input lag, I think that it's theoretically right and we want the lowest felt input lag.
 But with high refresh rate monitors, (e.g. 240Hz), I think image update smoothness is way more noticeable than the added input lag.
 This option entirely removes screen tearing with anything: scrolling on Firefox, on compositorless DEs like LXDE melted butter smooth, for example.
 - If you have a FreeSync/Gsync monitor and a GPU that supports it, [follow this documentation](https://wiki.archlinux.org/title/Variable_refresh_rate) on how to enable it on Linux.
 Reviews of monitors seem to show that enabling this actually adds input lag, but once again, it's better than tearing.

 ## Performance overlays